How to Make Bread-and-Butter Pudding Using Up Stale Bread: Quick and Easy Recipe

 If you cook two dishes of Bread and Butter Pudding together, you can store one to use later and save yourself some time.

-You'll Need Some Custard to Pour Over Your Bread and Butter Pudding
+You'll Need Some Custard To Pour Over Your Lovely Pudding

 So whilst your bread and butter pudding is cooking in the oven, you can quickly make some custard, or otherwise you can buy ready-made custard in a carton or tin, where all you have to do is heat it up just before you serve up your pudding.